corona-warn-app/cwa-documentation/solution_architecture.md

     </details>

-5. **Specific date** - the user indicates that he/she has symptoms and provides a specific date
+5. **Specific date** - the user has symptoms and provides a specific date

     <details>
     <summary>Figure 21: Determine DSOS for 'Specific date'</summary>